rombrom/rombrom.com/src/posts/llm-lazy-brain-harmful-or-efficient.md

 Personally, I want to be wary of LLMs robbing us of the pleasure of finding things out.
 Maybe it's fine to lose a little bit of understanding for more efficiency in some aspects of life, work.
-On the other hand is infinitely more rewarding.
+On the other hand, it is infinitely more rewarding to reach understanding.
 Lets hope our (somewhat mature) brains are capable enough to know when we need to choose between instant versus delayed gratification.

 I guess we can always ask the LLM.